mtkennerly/ludusavi-manifest/README.md

 # Ludusavi Manifest
-**This project is still a prototype!
-It is subject to change, and not all data is available yet.**

 The Ludusavi Manifest format is a YAML structure for defining the location of game save data and other files that are of interest to back up.
 Although this project was started for use by [Ludusavi](https://github.com/mtkennerly/ludusavi),